Makarfi

-Makarfi is a Local Government Area in Kaduna State, Nigeria.Its headquarters are in the town of Makarfi.
-The Local Government Council is chaired by Kabir Mayare.
+Makarfi is a town and local government area in Kaduna State, Nigeria.
+The local government council is chaired by Kabir Mayare.

-It has an area of 541 km^{2} and a population of 146,259 at the 2006 census.
+It has an area of 541 km^{2}.
+Its population was 146,259 at the 2006 census.

-The major economic activity of the Local Government is agriculture.
+The major economic activity of the local government area is agriculture.

 The postal code of the area is 812.

 Geography

-Makarfi Local Government Area has an average temperature of 32 degrees Celsius and a total area of 541 square kilometers.
-The average humidity in the LGA is 29%, and it is located in the Sudan Savannah zone.
+Makarfi has a total area of 541 square kilometers.
+It is located in the Sudan Savannah zone.

 Climate

-The climate is oppressive, with a year-round temperature range of 53°F to 97°F, infrequently exceeding 102°F, and being primarily cloudy.
+The climate is oppressive, with a year-round temperature range of 53 °F to 97 °F, infrequently exceeding 102 °F, and being primarily cloudy.

 With the mean annual temperature trending positively towards warmer conditions, Makarfi is experiencing a significant transition due to climate change.

-Average Temperature

-The hottest month in Makarfi is April, with an average high temperature of 96°F and low temperature of 70°F. The cool season lasts for 2.7 months, from July 7 to September 29, with an average daily high temperature below 85°F. January is the coldest month in Makarfi, with an average low temperature of 54°F and high of 84°F. The hot season lasts for 1.9 months, from March 9 to May 5, with an average daily high temperature above 94°F.
+The hottest month in Makarfi is April, with an average high temperature of 96 °F and low temperature of 70 °F. The cool season lasts for 2.7 months, from July 7 to September 29, with an average daily high temperature below 85 °F. January is the coldest month in Makarfi, with an average low temperature of 54 °F and high of 84 °F. The hot season lasts for 1.9 months, from March 9 to May 5, with an average daily high temperature above 94 °F. The average humidity in the LGA is 29%.

+History

+Makarfi is an area of Zazzau Emirate which is located at the extreme north of Zaria.
+The settlement started before the pre-jihad of Zazzau in C1779 to 1792.
+It become Local government in 1991 when it was created from Ikara local Government in kaduna State.

+Makarfi LGA's indigenous communities members are Hausa and Fulani people with strong ties to their ancestral lands and customs.
+The area's development initiatives concentrate on enhancing vital services like healthcare, education, and infrastructure.
+In order to ensure that development initiatives are in line with people's needs and values while also protecting their cultural heritage, community engagement is essential.

+Economic Activities

+Makarfi economic activities are Agriculture and trade.
+This area is known for production of Agricultural products like Millet, Maize, Sorghum, and Groundnuts.
+Similarly, Livestock farming of cattle and poultry are economic activities in the area.